-Tillerson says US may work with Russia
+Tillerson assures allies US won't do Russia deal over their heads

 - Rex Tillerson: "The US will stand up for the interests and values of America and her allies"

-- The United States expects Russia to work to deescalate violence in Ukraine, he said
+- United States expects Russia to work to deescalate violence in Ukraine, he said

 Bonn, Germany (CNN)US Secretary of State Rex Tillerson said Thursday the United States "will consider working with Russia" when practical but will stand up for US and allies' interests when the two nations disagree, after his first meeting with his Russian counterpart.